 Next, use a list of questions to think through each category and make notes.
 These notes can be good memories, accomplishments, failures, disappointments, challenges, or anything else important to you in that category.

-Before I get to the questions, there are a few things I want you to remember.
+Before getting to the questions, here are a few things to remember:

 - First, these are suggestions only – use what works for you, add and subtract however you need.